view7677/java-interview-questions/pages/JSP.md

 If we want to pass information from one JSP to another JSP included in the main JSP, then we can use jsp:param to pass this information.

 #### 32. How will you call a stored procedure from JSP?
 JSP allows running Java code from a .jsp file.
 We can call a stored procedure by using JDBC code.
 We can call a CallableStatement from JSP code to invoke a stored procedure.

 If we are using Spring framework, then we can use JdbcTemplate class to invoke stored procedure from a JSP.
-#### 33. Can we override _jspService() method in JSP?
+#### 33. Can we override `_jspService()` method in JSP?
-No, JSP specification does not allow overriding of _jspService method in JSP.
-We can override other methods like jspInit() and jspDestroy().
+No, JSP specification does not allow overriding of `_jspService` method in JSP.
+We can override other methods like `jspInit()` and `jspDestroy()`.
 #### 34. What is a directive in JSP?
 JSP directive is a mechanism to pass message to JSP container.
 JSP directive does not produce an output to the page.
 But it communicates with JSP container.
-E.g. <%@include ..%> directive is used for telling JSP container to include the content of another file during translation of JSP.
+E.g. `<%@include ..%>` directive is used for telling JSP container to include the content of another file during translation of JSP.
 There can be zero or more attributes in a directive to pass additional information to JSP container.

-Some of the important directives in JSP are: page, include and taglib.35.
-How will you implement Session tracking in JSP?
+Some of the important directives in JSP are: `page`, `include` and `taglib`.

+#### 35. How will you implement Session tracking in JSP?
 We can use different mechanisms to implement Session tracking JSP.
 Some these mechanisms are as follows:
 1. **Cookies**: We can use cookie to set session information and